 Figure 3: Horizontal Sample taken from Vertical Stripes

-As we can see in the graphs, the intensity of the 0.1mm width is almost impossible to detect.
-In the horizontal sample, we do not observe its intensity, and in the vertical sample, there is a small peak.
-It appears the camera failed to detect the line due to its low opacity and the printer’s low DPI.
+As can be seen in the graphs, the intensity of the 0.1mm width is almost impossible to detect.
+In the horizontal sample, its intensity is not observed, and in the vertical sample, a small peak is present.
+The line appears to have been undetected by the camera due to its low opacity and the printer’s low DPI.

-To calculate FWHM, it’s simple to select the second peak (0.5mm peak) in the vertical sample, as it resembles a Gaussian function more closely than the others.
+To calculate FWHM, the second peak (0.5mm peak) in the vertical sample is selected, as it resembles a Gaussian function more closely than the others.

-Using a conversion of 40.84 px/mm, we calculate the standard deviation (σ) as follows:
+Using a conversion of 40.84 px/mm, the standard deviation (σ) is calculated as follows:

-Another way to approach this is that the peak value of the second peak is 106.
-We can calculate σ from this peak value.
+Another way to approach this is that the peak value of the second peak is 106. σ can be calculated from this peak value.

-Line spread function (LSF) measures how well an optical system forms sharp images.
-As shown in the graphs, a narrower bandwidth is better for resolving images.
+How well an optical system forms sharp images is measured by the line spread function (LSF).
+As is shown in the graphs, a narrower bandwidth is better for resolving images.
 Consequently, in a wider bandwidth (FWHM) system, lines may not be distinguishable.

-FWHM measures the distinguishability of physical features.
+The distinguishability of physical features is measured by FWHM.
 In our system, some features can be resolved at 0.1 mm due to the sampling medium and test image.
-If two peaks have overlapping FWHMs, they are unresolvable and will appear as one peak.
+If two peaks have overlapping FWHMs, they are unresolvable and are appeared as one peak.

 A test image is prepared in Mathematica 12.1.1, with all objects at actual size.
 This test image contains five equidistant vertical black and white stripes, ranging from 100 lp/cm to 2 lp/cm.
-Initially, I created the equidistant stripes at actual size, and then adjusted the widths of the stripes.
+Initially, the equidistant stripes at actual size are created, and then the widths of the stripes are adjusted.

-By using the same Mathematica code, we generate test images at actual size.
+By using the same Mathematica code, test images at actual size are generated.

 Every five stripes form an object.
-I cropped each object in the paint based on their frequencies to analyze them individually.
+Each object is cropped in the paint based on their frequencies to be analyzed individually.

 Some samples appear different from the test image due to the low DPI printer.
-We will determine the intensity profiles of these samples, similar to the LSF section.
+The intensity profiles of these samples are determined, similar to the LSF section.

 Plotting the intensities of small samples of grayscale image pixels in the horizontal direction provides the intensity profile of the image.